Deep Sentinel’s home security system uses AI to detect and stop burglaries

 You can never be too careful when it comes to home security.
 More than 2 million homes are burglarized each year in the U.S., and nearly one-third of Americans had packages stolen from their front porches in 2017.

-Those sobering stats drove David Selinger, who cofounded homeowner marketplace Redfin, to found Deep Sentinel, a home security startup that leverages cameras, AI, and around-the-clock monitoring to prevent break-ins, auto theft, and other domestic crimes.
-Roughly two years after the San Francisco firm closed a $7.4 million Series A round led by Shasta Ventures, with participation from Jeff Bezos’ Bezos Expeditions and others, Deep Sentinel is gearing up to launch broadly.
+Those sobering stats drove David Selinger, who cofounded homeowner marketplace Redfin, to launch Deep Sentinel, a home security startup that leverages cameras, AI, and around-the-clock monitoring to prevent break-ins, auto theft, and other domestic crimes.
+Roughly two years after the San Francisco firm closed a $7.4 million Series A round led by Shasta Ventures, with participation from Bezos Expeditions and others, Deep Sentinel is gearing up to launch broadly.

 It’ll exhibit its home security solution next week at the 2019 Consumer Electronics Show in Las Vegas.